JSedlmeir92/e-Prescriptions/README.md

     - links to login-result with the corrosponding ID
   #### login-result/<int:id>
   path('login-result/<int:id>', views.login_result_view, name='pharmacy-connection_result')
+  - This function handles the redemption (validy-check + double-spending prevention) of the ePrescription
   - If no ID is provided: Redeem the ePrescription the old way
     - Waits until a proof is presented and gets the data directly from the presented proof --> **not used in the current version**, because the view is always called with a parameter